Kindergarten: Finland

 At the end of the 1850s, Uno Cygnaeus, known as the "father of the Finnish primary school", presented the idea of bringing kindergartens to Finland after attending a kindergarten in Hamburg and a seminar training kindergarten teachers during his study trip to Central Europe.
 As early as 1920, there were about 80 kindergartens in operation across Finland, with a total of about 6,000 children.

-Kindergarten activity emphases and background communities vary.
+Kindergarten activity emphasis and background communities vary.
 In Finland, most kindergartens are society's service to families while some are private.
 The underlying philosophy may be Montessori or Waldorf education.
 Preschools often also operate in connection with Finnish kindergartens.
 Kindergartens can also arrange language immersion programs in different languages.
 Finnish kindergartens now have an early childhood education plan, and parenting discussions are held with the parents of each child every year.
-Among OECD countries, Finland has higher-than-average public funding for early childhood education and the highest number of staff for children under the age of 3: only four children per adult.
+Among OECD countries, Finland has higher-than-average public funding for early childhood education and the highest number of staff for children under the age of three: only four children per adult.

 France

 In France, preschool is known as école maternelle (French for "nursery school", literally "maternal school").
-Free maternelle schools are available throughout the country, welcoming children aged from 3 to 5 (although in many places, children under three may not be granted a place).
-The ages are divided into grande section (GS: 5-year-olds), moyenne section (MS: 4-year-olds), petite section (PS: 3-year-olds) and toute petite section (TPS: 2-year-olds).
-It became compulsory in 2018 for all children aged 3.
-Even before the 2018 law, almost all children aged 3 to 5 attended école maternelle.
+Free maternelle schools are available throughout the country, welcoming children aged from three to five (although in many places, children under three may not be granted a place).
+The ages are divided into grande section (GS: five-year-olds), moyenne section (MS: four-year-olds), petite section (PS: three-year-olds) and toute petite section (TPS: two-year-olds).
+It became compulsory in 2018 for all children aged three.
+Even before the 2018 law, almost all children aged three to five attended école maternelle.
 It is regulated by the Ministry of National Education.